 The pictures were captured on my first day, included a dirt road because country life wouldn’t be the same without one and lobster cages, which were placed outside our cottage.
 Too bad it wasn’t lobster catching season, not that I know how to use one, I assume you plunge it into the water and wait for dinner to arrive.
 Or, you just purchase the lobster from a local seafood store.
 That works too.

-Below is the sand trail that lead to the ocean, as well as a variety of rocks, dried up seaweed and sea shells that were plentiful on the beach.
+Below is the gorgeous sand trail that lead to the ocean, as well as a variety of rocks, dried up seaweed, and sea shells that were plentiful on the beach.

-Speaking of churches, we drove by one in Sainte-Rose, New Brunswick, the exact church my grandfather attended growing up.
+Speaking of churches, we drove by one in Sainte-Rose, the exact church my grandfather attended growing up.
 It is also the resting place of my great grandparents.

-A picture is only worth 1000 words, so what is a video worth?
+If a picture is only worth 1000 words, what is a video worth?
 Lucky for you, I vlogged my entire trip!
-Here is part 1 of 3 vlogs including the ride up, the ocean view and the little white church I love so much.
+Here is part one of three vlogs which includes the ride up, ocean content, and the little white church I love so much.
 Enjoy!

 Pingback: NEW BRUNSWICK | PART 2 | Walk In Beauty

 Pingback: NEW BRUNSWICK | PART 3 | Walk In Beauty